 All students with evidence of latex sensitivity will be responsible for obtaining and wearing a medical alert bracelet, carrying non-latex gloves and emergency medical instructions, including emergency medications if applicable.

-Latex sensitive students will need to be evaluated by faculty on a case by case situation to ensure student health safety.
+Latex sensitive students will need to be evaluated by faculty on a case-by-case basis to ensure student health safety.